HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/wcm_content_ai_analysis.md

 - OpenAI is the company behind ChatGPT.
 - OpenAI is an AI research and deployment company.
 Our mission is to ensure that artificial general intelligence benefits all of humanity.
 There are lots of articles available describing the history and various features provided.
-- Chatgpt provides API access via API key that you receive after signing up for it.
+- Chatgpt provides API access via API key that are received after signing up for it.
 After signing up at https://platform.openai.com/playground a personal account with limited access can be created.
 The playground can used to experiment with the API as well.
 What is somewhat special about the API is that it accepts natural language commands just like the chatgpt chatbot.
 ## Enabling AI Analysis in Helm Chart

 The `content-ai` configurations are available in the Helm Chart [values.yaml](../../../deployment/install/container/helm_deployment/preparation/mandatory_tasks/prepare_configuration.md) file as `contentAI`.